 Despite my relative inexperience, I felt certain that none of my talented subject-matter experts could perform their jobs to MY high standards—so I struggled with giving them autonomy.
 I would ask employees to check in with me before sending an email, giving a presentation or holding a meeting with a key customer or one of our manufacturing partners.

 Of course, my heart was in the right place.
 My goal, albeit a misguided one, was to prevent employees from making mistakes that might lead to us losing more money.
-But not only was this strategy impossible and exhausting—it was potentially more harmful than letting my employees “fail forward.”
+Not only was this strategy impossible and exhausting—it was potentially more harmful than letting my employees “fail forward.”
 As Steve Jobs famously said, “It doesn’t make sense to hire smart people and then tell them what to do.
 We hire smart people so they can tell US what to do.”

 My Advice: Set clear parameters, and then let your team get on with it!
 If you’ve done your due diligence with regard to hiring, things are going to work out fine.
 They may go about their jobs differently from the way you might, but this will often result in finding a better way.
 They’ll have the opportunity to make mistakes; chances are, they’ll learn from them, too.
 This is a critical part of both personal and professional development—both theirs and YOURS.

-2. You’re a Negative Ned (or Nellie).
+2. You’re a Negative Ned (or Nellie)

 Think about the last 1:1 you had with an employee.
 What percentage of that conversation was about their mistakes—and what percentage was spent celebrating their victories?
 In a performance review I had with my longtime assistant, Jean, I was shocked to learn that I ranked among her most demanding…and least complimentary…bosses.